mfinley3/HereAfter/README.txt

 Description:  A tactical role playing game set in a post-apocalyptic time period
               after a massive outbreak infected millions and turned them into monsters.

 Overview of the Project: To learn the key concepts in working with a small team to develop software while practicing our java skills.
-			 Project lasted around 6 weeks, starting from coming up with an idea and developing a plan to the game's final state.
+The project lasted around 6 weeks, starting from coming up with an idea and developing a plan to the game's final state.

 Authors: